 DIY Industrial Pipe Shelves Tutorial

-These pipe shelves have a serious cool factor, coupled with loads of practicality!
+These shelves have a serious cool factor, coupled with loads of practicality!
 I love when things can be both useful and stylilish.
 Even better This project is fairly affordable and simple to put together.

 Pipe Shelf Supplies: